-So you're looking to spook yourself with the best horror games you can play on PC, are you?
-Whether you're into jump scares, interactive fiction, thematically interesting stories or just large men running after you with a chainsaw, we've included a wide variety of games that'll hopefully freak you the hell out.
-Enjoy.
+Looking for spooks?
+Whether you're into jump scares, interactive fiction, thematically interesting stories or just large men running after you with a chainsaw, we've filled this list with a wide variety of games that'll hopefully freak you the hell out.

 Like our lists of best strategy games or best FPS games, we tried to focus on a variety of horror experiences that still hold up well today, though we've expanded the remit slightly to include a few retro curios as well.
 For more, also check out our overall list of the best games to play today.

 Resident Evil 2

 Capcom's Resident Evil 2 remake does something that almost doesn't seem possible after decades of horror games: it makes zombies seem scary again.
 The shambling horde feels properly menacing—seemingly unstoppable lumps of slow, shambling flesh that beat down doors, spill through windows and just keep coming.
 This is a return to the survival horror style that made Resident Evil famous, and a clever reimagining of one of its most iconic locations.
 It's a treat for those of us who played the original, but also an accomplished and clever horror game in its own right.

 If you prefer your scares in first-person, Resident Evil 7 also remains a grisly treat—especially the creepy first half.

 It's not horror in the traditional sense—undeads, gore, teens making terrible decisions—but Remedy's latest excels at surreal bureaucratic dread.
 As the new director of the Bureau of Control, you explore a strange, shifting office full of possessed workers, mysterious objects of power and The Board—an ominous inverted pyramid that speaks almost exclusively in synonyms.
 And hey, if you do need some honest-to-god terror, just watch an episode of the game's in-universe puppet show, Threshold Kids.